GSA/CFO.gov/_members/gasparini-joanne.md

 layout: bio
 permalink: /bio/ms-joanne-gasparini/
 name: Ms. Joanne Gasparini
-department: Social Security Administration
+department: Office of Financial Policy & Operations, Social Security Administration
-title: Deputy Chief Financial Officer, Associate Commissioner, Office of Financial Policy & Operations
+title: Deputy Chief Financial Officer, Associate Commissioner
 ---
 Joanne R. Gasparini is the Associate Commissioner for the Office of Financial Policy and Operations (OFPO) for the Social Security Administration (SSA) since November 2018.
 In this role, Joanne serves as the agency's Deputy Chief Financial Officer and is accountable for certification and payment delivery of $1 trillion in Old-Age, Survivors, and Disability Insurance and Supplemental Security Income (SSI) benefit payments and accounting for execution of more than $12 billion in administrative expenditures, as well as reimbursable activity.
 Joanne is also responsible for providing executive leadership for the Social Security Online Reporting and Accounting System, development and publication of the Agency Financial Report (AFR) (which contains audited financial statements), employee travel, Third Party Draft Payment System for field offices, Social Security Electronic Remittance System, Debt Management modernization, Cost Analysis System (to measure productivity and costs of agency workloads), the agency's internal control program, and Enterprise Risk Management.
 Under Joanne's leadership, the agency received its 25th consecutive unmodified (clean) audit opinion on its financial statements.
 In addition, the Association of Government Accountants (AGA) recognized SSA with its 21st consecutive Certificate in Accountability Reporting Award for its AFR.
 Both achievements are unprecedented in Federal Government.